"To watch and be ignited by the work of Subscura is unforgettable."

 Carly is a dancer, choreographer, vocalist, and songwriter who is fuelled by the opportunity to inspire and connect with others through the performing arts.
 In 2010, she moved from Kamloops to Vancouver to train in the “Triple Threat Program” at Blue Egg Studios, which further developed her knowledge of singing, acting and dancing.
 Vocally, she has collaborated with numerous Vancouver artists and written and performed her own music on various stages from Vancouver to New York.
 In 2014, she co-founded Subscura, in which she has choreographed and performed across Western Canada at venues such as Shambhala Music Festival, Bass Coast Festival, The Vogue Theatre, The Commodore Ballroom, The Roundhouse, and The Vancouver Art Gallery.
 In recent years, Subscura’s creative process has become delicately intertwined with the sharing and transmuting of personal experience into art.
 This inherently therapeutic process inspired Carly to offer workshops that provided others the opportunity to discover their inner resources through movement.
 Carly is currently training to become an Expressive Arts Therapist.
 Her mission as an artist is to find sophrosyne and attunement through each and every conversation within the body and human experience.

 Dance has always been a major part of Stefanie’s life.
-From ages 3-18, Stefanie trained in classical ballet and modern dance, studying at the School of Alberta Ballet for over a decade, with a brief foray into tap at Decidedly Jazz.
-At 18, Stefanie left the pressures of formal dance training behind to seek out more liberating and authentic forms of movement.
-From yoga teacher trainings to 5Rhythms; from underground raves to experimental movement intensives, Stefanie spent the next chapter of her life relishing the sheer joy of movement.
-A desire to perform led her to join Subscura in 2014; since then, Stefanie has become fascinated with the way performance facilitates the embodiment and expression of aspects of self that are typically out of reach.
-She forever cherishes dance for its ability to offer equal parts solace and confrontation, but poetry is her mother-tongue.
+From ages 3-18, Stefanie trained in classical ballet and modern dance, studying at the School of Alberta Ballet for over a decade.
+At 18, she left formal dance training behind to seek out more liberation and authenticity through movement than she was currently experiencing.
+This decade-long journey began with a medley of yoga teacher trainings, music festivals, and underground raves, and forayed through 5Rhythms, experimental movement intensives, and circus arts.
+When she lived in New York, Stefanie immersed herself in the worlds of dance and theatre as a way to keep herself sane during graduate school.
+It was during these years that she felt called to return to dance training and performance.
+Stefanie then joined Subscura in 2014.
+While she forever cherishes dance for its ability to offer equal parts solace and challenge, poetry is in fact her mother-tongue.
 Snippets of her words float in and out of Subscura's work.
-Stefanie has also recently joined Harbour Dance Centre's Weekend Warriors, a hip-hop training program led by Eric Malapad.
+Stefanie also recently joined Harbour Dance Centre's Weekend Warriors, a hip-hop training program led by Eric Malapad.